-The firm's average LCR for the three months ended December 2018 was 127%, as compared with the firm's average LCR for the three months ended September 2018 of 128%.
-Both the firm's average weighted Eligible HQLA and NCOs decreased compared to the prior reporting period.
+The firm's average LCR for the three months ended March 2019 was 134%, as compared with the firm's average LCR for the three months ended December 2018 of 127%.
+The firm's average weighted Eligible HQLA increased and NCOs decreased compared to the prior reporting period.
 We expect business-as-usual fluctuations in our client activity, business mix and overall market environment to affect our average LCR on an ongoing basis.

-See "High-Quality Liquid Assets" and "Net Cash Outflows" for further information on the firm's LCR.
+See "High-Quality Liquid Assets" and "Net Cash Outflows" for further information about the firm's LCR.